The Curious Case of Ingesting Ivermectin

 A double standard exists in closing the barn door on ivermectin's touted versatility.
 Keyboard warriors make no arguments on the reliance of pharmaceuticals, identity politics, or biochemical treatments to manage fragility, but ivermectin doesn't get the same opportunity to prove itself.
 Karens across the world resent Joe Rogan's rapid return to health as they pound benzodiazepines to survive lonely nights, but the irony is ultimately lost on them.
 Their own cocktail of Xanax and Ambien not only helps them sleep at night, but also provides the dual-purpose utility of compartmentalizing the painful reality that their distant husbands are out perfecting the art of sucking cock.

 Likewise, paranoid sociopaths teetering on the edge of a mental breakdown have no qualms saturating their bodies with powerful hormone modifications, yet draw the line at chowing down on nag pulp to knock out a fever.
 The annoyance of indignant self-righteousness is only surpassed by a litany of pronouns and the reminders to use them.
 After all, humongous pancake titties don't make a blue-haired Starbucks barista a woman any more than an angry 6-foot tall GameStop customer built like a linebacker makes a dude, right?
 Why can't a midget who also identifies as a UFC commentator smoke some stallion dust?

 Finally, there is the science; a method of proving or disproving hypotheses through testing and observation.
 This once acclaimed procedure is now a weapon used by news and social media elites to berate those who wish to actually see it in action.
 Today, the desire to apply the scientific process to ivermectin clearly indicates you're a homophobic race-baiting Trump-supporter who jerked off twice on January 6th into a United States flag wrapped around your freedom-loving schlong.
-Take your tinfoil hat and climb into a microwave, bigot.
+Put on your tinfoil hat and stick your head into a microwave, bigot.